Honolulu Zoo welcomes 2 endangered giraffes

-Two reticulated giraffes have safely moved in to their new homes at the Honolulu Zoo, the zoo announced today.
+Two reticulated giraffes have safely moved in to their new home at the Honolulu Zoo, the zoo announced today.

 Neelix and Sandi arrived Thursday from the Albuquerque Biological Park and will live with resident giraffe, 20-year-old Squirt.
 The two newcomers bring the total population for the herd to three.